Trees, length spectra for rational maps via barycentric extensions and Berkovich spaces: Introduction

-\item {\em Bounded escape and nested Julia sets.} These phenomena are new in the complex dynamics setting: \begin{itemize} \item A sequence of representations in $AH(M)$ is degenerate if and only if the length of some geodesics are escaping to infinity (see \cite{MorganShalen84}). \item Any {\em buried component} of the limit set of a finitely generated Kleinian group is a single point, while if the Julia set of a rational map is nested, then it has uncountably many buried components which are non-degenerate (see \cite{McM88}, \cite{AM77}). \end{itemize}
+\item {\em Bounded escape and nested Julia sets.} These phenomena are new in the complex dynamics setting: \begin{itemize} \item A sequence in $AH(M)$ is degenerate if and only if the length of some closed geodesic escapes to infinity (see \cite{MorganShalen84}). \item Any {\em buried component} of the limit set of a finitely generated Kleinian group is a single point, while if the Julia set of a rational map is nested, it has uncountably many buried components which are non-degenerate (cf. \cite{McM88, AM77}). \end{itemize}

 \item {\em Blaschke products and Fuchsian groups/Teichm\"uller spaces.} Under our dictionary, the space of Blaschke products is analogous to the space of Fuchsian representations.
 Our construction of dynamics on $\R$-trees is a direct generalization of the Ribbon $\R$-tree construction in \cite{McM09} for Blaschke products.
-We also refer to \cite{McM08} \cite{McM09b} \cite{McM10} for more comparisons between Blaschke products and many other aspects of the Teichm\"uller spaces. \end{enumerate}
+We also refer to \cite{McM08, McM09b, McM10} for more comparisons between Blaschke products and many other aspects of the Teichm\"uller spaces. \end{enumerate}